Dr4iv3rNope/DJson/README.md

 string test = root["test"].Value;
 ```

-Unserialize as object (struct/class and etc..):
+Deserialize as object (struct/class and etc..):
 ```csharp
 string json = "{\"hello"\:true, \"this is must be enum\":1 "\arr"\:[1, 2, 3, 4], \"array of objs\":[{\"this is in object\":1, "some int":100}, {\"this is in object\":1, "some int":1337}, {\"this is in object\":0, "some int":15}]}"